AKCodeWorks/profit-loss-jdt/README.md

 - When you install this app it will say that SmartScreen is protecting your computer.
 That is because the code is not signed.
 This is a $270/year fee that I do not want to spend on such a pet project.

-- Do not install any other copies of this application unless it is know to have been downloaded directly from this repository.
+- Do not install any other copies of this application unless it is known to have been downloaded directly from this repository.

 - To continue with the installation click on the "More Info" link and proceed anyways.